zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 - [How to Break Into the Tech Industry](https://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/): Some good, fairly detailed advice on job hunting, networking, interviewing, and negotiation.

-- [How to Win the Coding Interview](https://blog.devmastery.com/how-to-win-the-coding-interview-71ae7102d685): A decent article on coding interviews that has been expanded into a [free e-book](http://freebies.devmastery.com/interview-guide/) with a whole lot of online resources and sample questions.
+- [How to Win the Coding Interview](https://medium.com/on-writing-code/how-to-win-the-coding-interview-71ae7102d685): A decent article on coding interviews.

 - [I spent 3 months applying to jobs after a coding boot camp.
 Here’s what I learned.](https://medium.freecodecamp.org/5-key-learnings-from-the-post-bootcamp-job-search-9a07468d2331): Some job search advice given by a recent boot camp graduate.